christian-monch/dump-things-server/README.md

  Objects from incoming spaces will take precedence over objects from curated spaces, i.e. if there are two objects with identical `pid` in the curated space and in the incoming space, the object from the incoming space will be returned.
  The endpoint supports the query parameter `format`, which determines the format of the query result.
- It can be set to `json` (the default) or to `ttl`,
+ It can be set to `json` (the default) or to `ttl`, The result is a list of JSON-records or ttl-strings, depending on the selected format.

 - `GET /<collection>/records/p/<class>`: this endpoint (ending on `.../p/<class>`) provides the same functionality as the endpoint `GET /<collection>/records/<class>` (without `.../p/...`) but supports result pagination.
 In addition to the query parameter `format`, it supports the query parameters `page` and `size`.